laravel/vapor-docs/1.0/projects/domains.md

 ## Introduction

-With Vapor, each environment is provided with a unique vanity domain that you can use to access the environment after it is deployed.
-However, it's important to keep in mind that vanity domains are intended for development purposes only and Vapor automatically adds "no-index" headers to the responses to prevent them from being indexed by search engines.
+When using Vapor, each environment is provided a unique vanity domain that you can use to access the environment after it is deployed.
+However, it's important to keep in mind that vanity domains are intended for development purposes only and Vapor automatically adds "no-index" headers to responses from these URLs to prevent them from being indexed by search engines.

 In addition, these vanity domains will continue to function even when an application is in maintenance mode, allowing you to test your environment before disabling maintenance mode and restoring general access.

 While vanity domains are useful during the development process, it's not recommended to use them for a production environment or share them with the public.
 Instead, it's a best practice to use your own custom domain.

-## Buying a domain

-If you do not own a domain, purchasing one through the Vapor platform is not possible.
-So, you must obtain the domain through an external provider.

-Here are some options you can consider:
-- Amazon Route 53
-- CloudFlare
-- Hover
-- Namecheap

-## Add a domain
+## Adding Domains

-Once you purchase a domain, you may add it to Vapor through the Vapor UI's domain screen or by using the domain CLI command.
-Note that, even if you plan to use a sub-domain for your environment, you should still use the root domain here to ensure that all the necessary configurations, such as SSL Certificates, are in place:
+You may add a domain that you own to Vapor through Vapor's domain screen or by using the `domain` CLI command.
+When adding a domain to Vapor, always add the root domain, even if you plan to serve your application from a subdomain:

 ```bash
 vapor domain example.com
 ```

-You may visit the details of your Vapor domains at any time using the Vapor UI's domain screen or using the `domain:list` CLI command:
+Of course, you can review the details of your Vapor domains from the Vapor UI or using the `domain:list` CLI command:

 ```bash
 vapor domain:list